TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 **activation_function** specifies the activation function class.
 This is usually taken from the activation functions library.
 In order to allow an outside class, it should possess a method called `calculate_activation` that takes in a single numpy array and outputs the activation result.

-**input_connections** is a list of tuples.
+**input_connections** is a **list of tuples**.
 The first element specifies the index of the layers from which the current layer takes input.
 The second element is a boolean that tells whether to delay the input by next iteration or not.
 In order to construct **specific networks**, the delay element is set True.
 The delay element delays the input of a layer with respect to it's activation that is present at the time of execution.
-For an example check the [examples directory](./../examples).
+For an example check the *Example 2* of [examples directory](./../examples).

 **An input layer can have no input connections**.
 They are simply ignored if passed.
 Additionally, the order of specification of the input connections determines the format of the parameter vector that sets the weights of the network.